awsdocs/aws-codecommit-user-guide/doc_source/cmd-ref.md

    This command should return a list of CodeCommit commands\.

-1. Configure the AWS CLI with the configure command, as follows:
+1. Configure the AWS CLI with a profile by using the configure command, as follows:

    ```
    aws configure